 Selective protection of dopaminergic neurons

 Preclinical studies have demonstrated a high potential for the protection of dopaminergic neurons, which helps to slow the progression of the disease.
-This neuroprotective quality of the bioproduct, combined with its excellent tolerance without side effects, suggests that the product has an excellent profile also for its use in the prevention of the disease.
+This neuroprotective quality of the food supplement, combined with its excellent tolerance without side effects, suggests that the product has an excellent profile also for its use in the prevention of the disease.
 It has been demonstrated that the active ingredients contained in the product can selectively protect dopaminergic neurons.
 This characteristic of the product could indeed be a key in all the phase of Parkinson’s disease.
 It would preserve the remaining dopaminergic neurons and therefore slow down the process of degeneration.

 The bioproduct has already been launched on the market